realnihal/Random_Code/README.md

 this is a simple program to increase the visit views of a website by using selenium.
 It basically uses inbulit chrome browser to randomly open and close the website.
 I have tried my best to include measures to prevent spam blocking. if your views for some reason are not counting, try increasing the time delay.

+### iss_location.py
+this is a simple program to plot the exact position of the iss relative to the earth's coordinate system.
+It uses an open api, scraped from Nasa sources.
+Geographic mapping is done by Plotly.

 ### pong.py
 this is a program simulating the famous game of pong.
 Two players use the 2 paddles to prevent a bouncing ball to go through their wall.
 Points are awarded if the ball goes through the opponents wall.
 The controls for player one is (W:up,S:down),